Johannes Huebl

-Johannes Huebl (born December 22, 1977) is a German model, photographer, creative director and style icon known for his classic sophistication and versatile aesthetic.
-With extensive experience in high-fashion campaigns, editorial shoots, and luxury brand collaborations, he brings a refined eye for craftsmanship, design, and storytelling.
-Beyond modeling, Johannes is a lifestyle influencer, sharing his passion for timeless style and precision with a global audience.
+Johannes Huebl (born December 23, 1977) is a German model, photographer, creative director, and lifestyle influencer.

 Early life

 Huebl was born in Hanover.
 His father, Volker Busse, is a doctor.
 His older brother is the philosopher and author Philipp Hübl, and his younger brother Julius is a neurologist in Munich.

 Education

 Huebl attended the Kaiser-Wilhelm-Gymnasium in his hometown of Hanover.
 While temporarily attending the boarding school King's Hospital in Dublin, he was discovered by a model scout at the age of 17.
 After graduating from high school (Abitur) in Hanover, he completed his military service and began studying economics at the University of Hamburg.
 There, a Hamburg modeling agency added him to their roster.
 He then continued his studies at the Leuphana University of Lüneburg and earned a degree in cultural studies.

 Personal life

 Huebl has been married to American model Olivia Palermo since 2014.
 The couple met in 2007 through mutual friends and reside in New York City.